Capital Asset Advisory Services LLC Buys 4,225 Shares of Smith & Nephew plc (NYSE:SNN)

-Capital Asset Advisory Services LLC lifted its stake in shares of Smith & Nephew plc (NYSE:SNN) by 52.5% during the fourth quarter, HoldingsChannel.com reports.
-The firm owned 12,278 shares of the medical equipment provider’s stock after purchasing an additional 4,225 shares during the quarter.
-Capital Asset Advisory Services LLC’s holdings in Smith & Nephew were worth $518,000 as of its most recent filing with the SEC.
+Capital Asset Advisory Services LLC lifted its stake in shares of Smith & Nephew plc (NYSE:SNN) by 52.5% in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 12,278 shares of the medical equipment provider’s stock after acquiring an additional 4,225 shares during the quarter.
+Capital Asset Advisory Services LLC’s holdings in Smith & Nephew were worth $518,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Other large investors also recently added to or reduced their stakes in the company.
-Prio Wealth Limited Partnership raised its stake in shares of Smith & Nephew by 1.3% during the 4th quarter.
-Prio Wealth Limited Partnership now owns 590,963 shares of the medical equipment provider’s stock valued at $24,921,000 after purchasing an additional 7,832 shares during the period.
-WCM Investment Management LLC grew its position in Smith & Nephew by 2.0% during the fourth quarter.
-WCM Investment Management LLC now owns 7,566,531 shares of the medical equipment provider’s stock worth $319,081,000 after buying an additional 146,660 shares in the last quarter.
-ExodusPoint Capital Management LP grew its position in Smith & Nephew by 208.2% during the fourth quarter.
-ExodusPoint Capital Management LP now owns 154,100 shares of the medical equipment provider’s stock worth $6,498,000 after buying an additional 104,100 shares in the last quarter.
-Cresset Asset Management LLC purchased a new position in shares of Smith & Nephew in the 4th quarter worth about $203,000.
-Finally, Renaissance Technologies LLC boosted its holdings in Smith & Nephew by 17.0% during the 4th quarter.
-Renaissance Technologies LLC now owns 175,450 shares of the medical equipment provider’s stock valued at $7,399,000 after acquiring an additional 25,500 shares during the period.
+Several other institutional investors and hedge funds also recently modified their holdings of SNN.
+JJJ Advisors Inc. raised its position in shares of Smith & Nephew by 83.0% during the fourth quarter.
+JJJ Advisors Inc. now owns 666 shares of the medical equipment provider’s stock worth $28,000 after acquiring an additional 302 shares during the last quarter.
+Simon Quick Advisors LLC bought a new position in shares of Smith & Nephew during the fourth quarter worth about $32,000.
+International Assets Investment Management LLC bought a new position in shares of Smith & Nephew during the fourth quarter worth about $46,000.
+Inspire Advisors LLC bought a new position in shares of Smith & Nephew during the fourth quarter worth about $71,000.
+Finally, Benjamin F. Edwards & Company Inc. raised its position in shares of Smith & Nephew by 1,524.4% during the fourth quarter.
+Benjamin F. Edwards & Company Inc. now owns 2,664 shares of the medical equipment provider’s stock worth $112,000 after acquiring an additional 2,500 shares during the last quarter.
 Institutional investors own 8.91% of the company’s stock.

-SNN has been the subject of a number of analyst reports.
-Canaccord Genuity reduced their price objective on Smith & Nephew from $55.00 to $53.00 and set a “buy” rating for the company in a research report on Friday, February 19th.
-Sanford C. Bernstein upgraded Smith & Nephew from a “market perform” rating to an “outperform” rating and set a $46.50 price target on the stock in a research note on Friday, December 18th.
-Zacks Investment Research downgraded Smith & Nephew from a “hold” rating to a “strong sell” rating in a research note on Friday, February 26th.
-Commerzbank cut Smith & Nephew from a “buy” rating to a “hold” rating in a report on Monday, February 22nd.
-Finally, Berenberg Bank reaffirmed a “buy” rating on shares of Smith & Nephew in a report on Tuesday, February 23rd.
-Three research analysts have rated the stock with a sell rating, five have issued a hold rating and six have assigned a buy rating to the company.
-The stock currently has an average rating of “Hold” and a consensus target price of $47.17.
+A number of equities analysts have recently issued reports on SNN shares.
+Canaccord Genuity lowered their price objective on Smith & Nephew from $55.00 to $53.00 and set a “buy” rating for the company in a research report on Friday, February 19th.
+Morgan Stanley reiterated an “overweight” rating on shares of Smith & Nephew in a report on Wednesday, December 9th.
+Credit Suisse Group reiterated a “neutral” rating on shares of Smith & Nephew in a report on Monday, February 22nd.
+Berenberg Bank reiterated a “buy” rating on shares of Smith & Nephew in a report on Tuesday, February 23rd.
+Finally, Barclays reissued an “overweight” rating on shares of Smith & Nephew in a research note on Wednesday, March 31st.
+Three equities research analysts have rated the stock with a sell rating, five have assigned a hold rating and six have given a buy rating to the company.
+Smith & Nephew currently has a consensus rating of “Hold” and a consensus price target of $47.17.

-The business also recently declared a semi-annual dividend, which will be paid on Wednesday, May 12th.
-Investors of record on Tuesday, April 6th will be given a $0.462 dividend.
-The ex-dividend date of this dividend is Monday, April 5th.
-This represents a yield of 1.8%.
-This is a positive change from Smith & Nephew’s previous semi-annual dividend of $0.28.
-Smith & Nephew’s dividend payout ratio (DPR) is currently 27.45%.

 Smith & Nephew Profile